-Most importantly, the narrative on the resource curse has largely viewed the level of beneficiation as a constant noted that availing information in the public domain is not adequate, and the presumption that relevant stakeholders will use it to pressure for change may not hold true under largely viewed the level of beneficiation as a constant rather than a variable.
+Most importantly, the narrative on the resource curse has largely viewed the level of beneficiation as a constant rather than a variable.
 Yet the reality is that beneficiation varies considerably both within and across natural resource rich states over time.
 Varying beneficiation is not just an empirical fact or accident.
 It has policy implications and provides insights to state society relations (social/vertical accountability), the quality of governance institutions (horizontal accountability) and the fiscal regimes (public financial management) that may emerge in resource rich states.
 The conversations on the varying level of beneficiation so far focus on technical and capacity issues.
 Whilst governance has been mentioned, most invariably in composite surveys (RGI 2013), there is limited analytical examination and a nuanced perspective on the causal relationship between governance quality and the level of beneficiation.

 Drawing insights from new institutional economics, this paper proposes an analytical narrative and framework to examine differentiated levels of beneficiation.
 The framework hypothesizes that the varying degree of beneficiation over time and space is not the result of ignorance or accident but of deliberate choices by government after careful examination of potential cost and benefits.
 Building on the agency theory, it proposes four hypotheses that high levels of beneficiation seem to be correlated with strong legal and political oversight over discretionary contract negotiations.
-The first hypothesis (H1) proposes that Very low level of beneficiation but high level of corruption and uneven development outcomes; H2: Fairly good level of beneficiation but uneven development outcome across space and different political constituencies; H3: Fairly good level of beneficiation; high levels of corruption; strong patronage/rent seeking and probable slow improvement in development; H4: High level of beneficiation and strong sustainable development outcomes.
+The first hypothesis (H1) proposes that Very low level of beneficiation but high level of corruption and un even development outcomes; H2: Fairly good level of beneficiation but uneven development outcome across space and different political constituencies; H3: Fairly good level of beneficiation; high levels of corruption; strong patronage/rent seeking and probable slow improvement in development; H4: High level of beneficiation and strong sustainable development outcomes.